davidad/forecasting/README.md

 I also want to be able to automatically identify useful milestones, which are defined as milestones such that:
 * we have a decent prediction of when they will happen
-* knowing that they did happen on schedule, or why they didn't, would improve certainties for the rest of the process
+* knowing that they did happen on schedule, or why they didn't, would improve certainties for the rest of the model

 * * *

 Scientific uncertainties are time-invariant random variables.
 Technological uncertainties are time-dependent random variables, which may also depend upon scientific uncertainties.
-Outcomes are deterministic functions of scientific and technoloigcal uncertainties.
+Outcomes are deterministic functions of scientific and technological uncertainties.

 Relations between technologies are expressed here as one of two types: "any" or "all."